gilbutITbook/080342/README.md

 These files are the examples from "Efficient Linux at the Command Line" by Daniel J. Barrett.
-With these files on your Linux computer, you'll be able to run the book's sample commands word-for-word.
-Just *cd* to the appropriate directory and run the commands.
+With these files on your Linux computer, you'll be able to run the book's sample commands exactly as written.
+Just `cd` to the appropriate directory and run the commands.
+The example files are organized by chapter and section.